Faculty Academic Progress Committee Procedures

-8.12 Before the APC members ask the student to leave the room so a decision can be made, the APC chair will offer a short adjournment to consider their options (including the option to discontinue their studies).
+8.12 Before the APC members ask the student to leave the room so a decision can be made, the APC chair will offer a short adjournment for the student to consider their options (including the option to discontinue their studies).
 Where the student wishes to adjourn, the APC members shall not discuss nor deliberate on the case until after the student has had a chance to consider and advise their decision (usually 5 minutes).
-If the student indicates the decision to discontinue their studies, the APC does not need to proceed to make a decision unless the student fails to act on the decision (in which case the APC will reconvene to make a decision).
-If the student decides to continue, the APC will ask the student and any person assisting to leave the room for the APC to proceed to make a decision.
+If the student indicates the decision to discontinue their studies, the APC does not need to proceed to make a decision unless the student fails to act on the decision to discontinue (in which case the APC will reconvene to make a decision).
+If the student decides to continue, the APC will ask the student and any person assisting to leave the room for the APC to proceed to consider and make its decision.

 9. Notice of Decision

-9.1 The Notice of Decision is sent to the student irrespective of attendance at or any invitation to attend the APC Hearing.
+9.1 The Notice of Decision is sent to the student irrespective of attendance at the APC Hearing.
 This is the decision on the student's continuing enrolment at the University.
 This may be to allow them to continue without impediment, impose enrolment conditions or exclude the student from any course/s in which they are enrolled.

 9.2 The Notice of Decision must be given to the student in person or sent by email or post within seven calendar days of the date the decision has been made (usually the decision is made at the APC Hearing).
 Faculties may elect to provide the Notice at the APC Hearing or shortly after.